1.1 What these terms cover. These are the terms and conditions on which we supply products to you.

 2 INFORMATION ABOUT US AND HOW TO CONTACT US

 2.1 Who we are.
-We are Fairalls Builders Merchant Limited a company registered in England and Wales.
-Our company registration number is 02442664 and our registered office is Units J1 - J4, Chaucer Industrial Estate, Dittons Road, Polegate, England, BN26 6JF
+We are Fairalls Builders Merchants Limited a company registered in England and Wales.
+Our company registration number is 02820046 and our registered office is Units J1 - J4, Chaucer Industrial Estate, Dittons Road, Polegate, England, BN26 6JF

 2.3 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order or your credit application form and by entering into this contract and / or completing the credit application form you confirm that you agree to us contacting you by the contact information provided.